landonb629/CKAD-labs/labs/App-design-and-build/ReadMe.md

   - exec into the html-host container and check if the file exists
   - if the file exists, you are done

-// add a lab to mount a persistent volume into a pod
-// add a lab to mount a config map into a pod as a volume
-// add a lab to mount a secret into a pod as a volume

 2. create a persistent volume called pv0001 of size 200Mi, mapped to the host location /data, create a persistent volume claim of 5Mi, make it RWX, map the PVC to /tmp/test in the pod
   - in order for this to work on minikube, you must first create a storage class called manual